siangernlow/tp/docs/UserGuide.md

 * `addLocation n/Vivocity a/John street, block 123, #01-01`
 * `addLocation n/Betsy Crowe's House a/Newgate Prison`

-### Generating all locations visited by a person: `generateLocations`

-Shows a list of locations visited by an infected person in the past 2 weeks.

-Format: `listAllLocationsVisited LOCATION_INDEX`

-* Locations listed were visited by the infected person of the index given.
-* The result given is a filtered list of locations that the person visited in the past 2 weeks.
-* This function can be used to identify locations needing to be disinfected after being visited by an infected person.

-### Generating all people in contact with an infected person: `generatePeople`

-Shows a list of people who were in contact with an infected person in the past 2 weeks.

-Format `listAllPersonsInContact PERSON_INDEX`

-* People listed were in contact with the infected person of the index given.
-* The result given is a filtered list of people who visited the same locations as that the infected person in the past 2 weeks.
-* This function can be used to identify people who need to be quarantined or issued Stay Home Notices.

 #### Listing high risk locations

 Lists the locations with high risk of Covid infection.